home-assistant/home-assistant.io/source/_integrations/jenkins.markdown

 Click on the `+` sign to add an integration and click on **Jenkins** to start the configuration.

-- First, specify the url to your Jenkins server and your login credentials.
+- First, specify the URL to your Jenkins server and your login credentials.
 If you have enabled "anonymously read" in Jenkins under **Manage Jenkins** -> **Configure Global Security** -> **Authorization** you don't have to specify your login credentials.
 - Second, select the job you like to monitor.

 After completing the configuration flow, the Jenkins integration will be available.